ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 Here's how to configure an audit log search query for this scenario:

-**Activities** - Under **Exchange mailbox activities**, select **New-InboxRule Create/modify/enable/disable inbox rule**.
+**Activities:** Under **Exchange mailbox activities**, select **New-InboxRule Create/modify/enable/disable inbox rule**.

-**Start date** and **End date** - Select a date range that's applicable to your investigation.
+**Start date** and **End date:** Select a date range that's applicable to your investigation.

-**Users** - Unless you're investigating a specific user, leave this field blank.
-This will help you identify new inbox rules set up by any user.
+**Users:** Unless you're investigating a specific user, leave this field blank.
+This helps you identify new inbox rules set up by any user.

-**File, folder, or site** - Leave this field blank.
+**File, folder, or site:** Leave this field blank.

 After you run the search, any audit records for this activity are displayed in the search results.
 Click an audit record to display the **Details** flyout page, and then click **More information**.
-Information about the inbox rule settings are displayed in the **Parameters** field.
-The following screenshot and descriptions highlights the information about inbox rules.
+Information about the inbox rule settings is displayed in the **Parameters** field.
+The following screenshot and descriptions highlight the information about inbox rules.

 ![Audit record for new inbox rule](media/NewInboxRuleRecord.png)